A combinatorial description of topological complexity for finite spaces: Combinatorial complexity for finite spaces

-The composition $r^* \circ s_{i} : Q_{i} \to P^{J_{m+1}}$ is a continuous section of $q_{m+1}$ for each $i$.
+The composition $r^* \circ s_{i} \co Q_{i} \to P^{J_{m+1}}$ is a continuous section of $q_{m+1}$ for each $i$.
 Thus, $\CC_{m+1}(P) \leq n$. \end{proof}

-The topological complexity is closely related to the LS-category of a space.
-The LS-category $\cat(X)$ of a space $X$ is the smallest non-negative integer $n$ such that $X$ can be covered by $n$ open subspaces that are contractible in $X$.
-Faber proved that the following inequality holds for suitable spaces $X$ (Theorem 5 in \cite{Far03}):
+The topological complexity is closely related to the Lusternik--Schnirelmann (LS) category of a space.
+The LS category $\cat(X)$ of a space $X$ is the smallest non--negative integer $n$ such that $X$ can be covered by $n$ open subspaces that are contractible in $X$.
+Although one often uses the reduced version, which is one less than the definition above, we use the unreduced version throughout this paper.
+Farber proved that the following inequalities hold for any space $X$ (see \cite[Theorem 5]{Far03}):

+Moreover, the product inequality of LS category implies that $\cat(X \times X) \leq 2 \cat(X)-1$ when $X$ is paracompact and Hausdorff.
+Let us consider the case of finite spaces.